 You can hike well in the vicinity of Kloster Lehnin

 - What do you need for a hike in the region?
-In our Packing list hiking you can check what you need for your tour.
+In our packing list for hikers you can check what you need for your tour.

 - Good hiking boots are a must with every hike.
 Only then can you enjoy your hike.

-- You need one for a snack on the go backpack, In it you can accommodate everything you need for your day trip.
+- You need one for a snack on the go backpack.
+You can put your snack in a lunch box and accommodate everything you need for your day trip.

 - On the monastery grounds you will also find benches that are good for a picknick suitable.

-- Practical accessories for hiking You can also find it here.
+- Practical accessories for hiking you can also find here.

 - In winter you need Winterstiefel and winter clothes.